-An overload course is a high school level course that is taken in excess of the student’s regular school day.
+An overload course is a high school level course that is taken in excess of a full credit load and outside of the regular school day, including summer courses.
 These courses are offered online, during the summertime, and after school.
-In the event that student incurs a cost for such courses, the Fast Forward program can pay up to $225 for the cost of the course.
+In the event that a student incurs a cost for such courses, the program can pay up to $225 for the cost of the course.
 Overload courses must be above and beyond the full course load offered by the student’s local school.

 - Dual Credits

-Dual credit are courses taken by high school students that are transcribed on their high school and college transcripts.
-The Fast Forward program can pay for up to $75 per credit, and in most cases, the cost of these credits is $65.
-Dual Credit courses can also be taken online, by virtual conferencing, or in some cases students can go directly to the college/university campus.
+Dual credits are courses taken by high school students that are transcribed on their high school and college transcripts.
+The Advanced Opportunities program can pay for up to $75 per credit.
+Dual Credit courses can be taken at school, online, by virtual conferencing or, in some cases, students can go directly to the college/university campus.

-Student can utilize Fast Forward funds to pay for a variety of college-credit bearing or professional technical exams.
+Students can utilize Advanced Opportunities funds to pay for a variety of college-credit bearing or professional technical exams.
 These include Advanced Placement (AP), International Baccalaureate (IB), College Level Examination Program (CLEP), or Career Technical Education (CTE) exams.
 A full list of qualifying exams is available in the Resource Files.